MazamaScience/ASIC-2026/README.md

 files _before_ the workshop begins.**

-As with any hands-on workshop, advanced preparation by individuals will allow us to quickly dive into data analysis.
+As with any hands-on workshop, advanced preparation by individuals will allow us to quickly start working with data.
 Please ensure that the following software and data files have been installed on your laptop in advance of the workshop:

 ## R and RStudio